AdobeDocs/indesign-api-docs/README.md

             return JSON.stringify(obj)
         }
         ```
-    * In the above cases, it can be observed that the data is being shared in a json file, and not directly.
+    * In the above cases, it can be observed that the data is being shared in a JSON file, and not directly.
 This is to take care of cases where the data becomes too big to send back.
-    * In case no data is to be sent, empty string should be passed in 'dataURL'.
+    * In case no data is to be sent, an empty string should be passed in 'dataURL'.
 * __Execution failed__

-    In case of failed execution of the script, the following attributes are expected in return as json string.
+    In case of failed execution of the script, the following attributes are expected in return as a JSON string.
     ```json
     {
         "status": "FAILURE",